Destinations

 Also located in Kurashiki City, South of the Historical Quarter, is Okayama’s best amusement park - Brazilian Park Washuzan Highland.
 Closeby, and a quick side trip, is Kojima Jeans street.
 While two separate things to do, their proximity makes them easy to do in a combined day trip.

 Kojima is famous throughout the country for being a top denim manufacturer.
-So much so that there is an entire street dedicated to the craft.
 Pass under the hanging jeans archway and be met with rows of denim stores.
 There are opportunities to partake in a custom jeans-making workshop.
 Premium quality and customization do not come cheap, but you will leave with jeans to last for years to come.
 See Voyapon’s article about the novelty of Jeans Street and how to make a reservation with Betty Smith.

 The amusement park overlooking the Seto Inland Sea has daily Samba shows, bungee jumping, and a plethora of other rides.
 The most well-known on SNS is the four-story tall Sky Cycle.
 From the top, you can see Kagawa Prefecture on the other side of the sea.